blt/locker/README.md

 While this application took much of its initial inspiration from the `global` module, it differentiates itself by providing:

- * more than lock semantic category
- * 'magnitudes' per resource lock
+ * variable 'size' per resource lock,
- * no automatic lock retries
+ * no automatic lock retries,
+ * process bound lock sets and
+ * expiring lock sets.

 Resource lock names are any term, unlike `global` locks which are a bit more complicated.
-This simplifications requires that all lock requests are implicitly tied to the caller's PID.
+All locks are implicitly tied to the caller's PID.

 ### Are the locks volatile?